Eryadu/Java_feb_2025/src/studyMaterial/StaticKeyword.md

 1. Shared Across Instances: Static members are shared by all instances of the class.
 2. Class-Level Access: Static members can be accessed using the class name (e.g., ClassName.staticMember).
-3. No this Reference: Static methods and blocks cannot use the this keyword (since they belong to the class, not an instance).
+3. No this Reference: Static methods and blocks cannot use this keyword (since they belong to the class, not an instance).
-4.Memory Efficiency: Static variables are stored in a single memory location, making them memory-efficient.
+4. Memory Efficiency: Static variables are stored in a single memory location, making them memory-efficient.

 ## Limitations:
 1. Static methods cannot access non-static members (variables or methods) directly.